 Organic farro is an ancient grain similar to wheat, and it has a rich, nutty flavor that can make a great base for salads, regardless of the other ingredients that you love to fill your salad with.

 If you want to opt for a salad that is a little bit sweeter or if you do not like greens, you should consider choosing a fruit salad.
 Although not traditionally included in the perfect salads for your workday, fruit salads can both make a quick and simple breakfast or can keep you going as a snack, or can complement your lunch.

 These types of salads are perfect for fruit lovers as they can contain as many different types of fruit as you want, with many people adding basics like apples alongside citrus fruits like oranges and grapefruits, and berries, such as grapes and strawberries.

-Fruit salads can also be a great way to use up all of the excess fruit that you have in your home that may be quickly going past its sell-by date.
+Fruit salads can also be a great way to use up all the excess fruit you have in your home that may be quickly going past its sell-by date.
 These salads are also an excellent way to incorporate seasonal fruits into your diet (for instance, mangoes).
-I’ll also suggest you add some nuts and dried fruits to the mix.
+You may also consider adding nuts and dried fruits to the mix.
 It’ll balance out the sweetness of the fruit and help you stay fuller, longer (plus all the healthy fats from the nuts!)

 3 – Greek Salad